Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

 Once the characterization and coupling of the case is completed, the optimization dictionary can be completed to perform the design optimization.
-To illustrate, for a deterministic optimization:
+To illustrate, for a deterministic design optimization:

 .. code-block:: python
    :linenos: